xiix0/scam/README.md

-Always the dullness of the fool is the whetstone of the wits.
+Lord, what fools these mortals be!
-		-- William Shakespeare, "As You Like It"
+		-- William Shakespeare, "A Midsummer-Night's Dream"